 But I am extremely curious, I am hungry to learn and gain skills, and I am very patient and persistent with solitary auto-didactic (self-teaching) projects.
 (Being a strong introvert has something to do with that I suppose.)
 I’ve taught myself several complex skills which serve me now.
 In other words, I have strong motivation and focus, which compensates for some lack of so-called ‘natural talent’.

 I was an injury-vulnerable swimmer for 13 years before I found TI, and when I did I took the materials and I taught myself from them.
-In 9 years I never visited a coach (none were nearby at that time), but I did a fairly good job developing an admirable ‘TI stroke’ – a stroke that was recognized as the TI Stroke from the outdated training materials I was using!
-From my new TI practice I improved performance as a swimmer considerably moving from regular 1500 swims in the pool to 4k in the sea, even though I was aging past the alleged ‘prime’ for swimming faster.
+In 9 years I never visited a coach (none were nearby at that time), but I did a fairly good job developing an admirable stroke.
+From my new deliberate practice I improved performance as a swimmer considerably moving from regular 1500 swims in the pool to 4k in the sea, even though I was aging past the alleged ‘prime’ for swimming faster.

-Those two features in TI, noted above, made it possible for me to do this.
+Those two features of the method I followed, noted above, made it possible for me to do this.
 And, it can make it possible for you too.
 The effective training technique has been captured in the written materials and the training videos, to some extent.

-I still train alone and prefer it most of the time – because there is no one nearby that trains this mindful way – but I do relish the occasional opportunities I have to teach and to train along side my TI Coach colleagues and my avid TI swimmer friends.
+I still train alone and prefer it most of the time – because there is no one nearby that trains this mindful way – but I do relish the occasional opportunities I have to teach and to train along side my masterly coach colleagues and my masterly swimmer friends.
 I learn so much more and am encouraged to improve further.

 PS – A little secret: you know that famous Shinji freestyle video that we all admire?
 He taught himself to swim like that.
 The story he told me was that, although he had no swimming background, he built an Endless Pool studio with video system at his parent’s house and would go there each night after a hard days work and spend a couple hours meticulously training his stroke.
 If you’ve got the time, money for the tools, and obsession like that, you too can swim like Shinji!